-- 4.1 Advertisement of HPEC Executive Positions-HPEC executive appointed positions shall be posted on the HPEC website on the Available Executive Position page in the operational school year of the term expiration and a minimum of six months prior to the term expiration month. - 4.2 Application for HPEC Appointed Executive Positions-Individuals may apply for HPEC appointed executive positions through the online application form available to the public on the www.hpec.ab.ca webpage. - 4.3 All HPEC appointed HPEC positions terms of service shall follow the following procedures: - 4.3.1 The two-year HPEC executive appointed position terms shall be considered completed upon the first day of the indicated month the term completion. - 4.3.2 The two-year HPEC executive appointed positions deadline for submission of an application for reappointment or a notice of resignation shall be the first day of the month one month prior to the stated term completion month. - 4.3.3 In the case of indicated resignation from an HPEC appointed executive position it as requested that the individual currently in the appointed HPEC executive position make efforts to find a suitable replacement. - 4.3.4 In the case of resignation from an HPEC appointed executive position it as asked that the individual currently in the appointed HPEC executive position mentor their successor into the position for a minimum of two months. - 4.3.5 All appointed executive positions consist of a two-year terms.
-In the case of co-held positions each individual will accept a two-year term from the date of their appointment. - 4.3.6 In the case of co-held HPEC Regional Representative executive positions HPEC financial supports are provided to one individual per HPEC executive position.
+- 4.1 Advertisement of HPEC Executive Positions-HPEC executive appointed positions shall be posted on the HPEC website on the Available Executive Position page. - 4.2 Application for HPEC Appointed Executive Positions-Individuals may apply for HPEC appointed executive positions through the online application form available to the public on the www.hpec.ab.ca webpage. - 4.3 All HPEC appointed HPEC positions terms of service shall follow the following procedures: - 4.3.1 All HPEC executive appointed positions shall follow the HPEC appointed executive terms (Part C Item 3.0).
+In the case of a vacant position, the appointed executive member shall serve the remainder of the existing term. - 4.3.2 The deadline for submission of an application shall be two weeks prior to the term commencement date of July 1. - 4.3.3 Currently serving executive members are asked to complete an application for reappointment or a notice of resignation one month prior to the term completion of June 30 - 4.3.3.1 In the case of indicated resignation from an HPEC appointed executive position it as requested that the individual currently in the appointed HPEC executive position make efforts to find a suitable replacement. - 4.3.3.2 In the case of resignation from an HPEC appointed executive position it as asked that the individual currently in the appointed HPEC executive position mentor their successor into the position for a minimum of two months. - 4.3.4 In the case of co-held HPEC Regional Representative executive positions HPEC financial supports are provided to one individual per HPEC executive position.